enragedcanadiangoose/7-Segment-Thermometer/README.md

 # 7-Segment-Thermometer
-A simple project using two onewire thermal sensors an arduino nano and a four digit common cathode seven-segment display
+A simple project using two thermal sensors (DS18B20) an arduino nano and a four digit common cathode seven-segment display

 <!-- TABLE OF CONTENTS -->
 <details>